DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Fair enough, but aren't you too inflexible?" - said Saki, while getting herself new gum to chew - "Doing it diligently only in our area is not enough, right?
 There are four graveyards after all"

-"Obviously 3 other places are being properly handled too" - Kay stated as if it is obvious thing and started moving toward truck -
+"Obviously 3 other places are being properly handled too" - Kai stated as if it is obvious thing and started moving toward truck -
 "We have great responsibility, after all it will become a disaster if by some tiny chance demons would escape."

 There are four black pyramids in this world.